rmrk-team/evm/docs/RMRK/equippable/RMRKEquippable.md

 event AssetRejected(uint256 indexed tokenId, uint64 indexed assetId)
 ```

-Used to notify listeners that a asset object at `assetId` is rejected from token and is dropped  from the pending assets array of the token.
+Used to notify listeners that an asset object at `assetId` is rejected from token and is dropped  from the pending assets array of the token.